On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Generalizing the general theory to Clifford matrices

 \section{Generalizing the general theory to Clifford matrices}

-By Theorem~\ref{isomH5}, every discrete subgroup $G$ of $\PSL_+(\Gamma_n(\R))$ has a discontinuous action on the hyperbolic space $\Hy^{n+1}$.
+By Theorem~\ref{isomH5}, every discrete subgroup $G$ of $\PSL_+(\Gamma_n(\R))$ acts properly discontinuously on the hyperbolic space $\Hy^{n+1}$.
 For the purpose of the algorithm we will have to switch from the upper half-space to the ball model and vice-versa.
 Therefore we first show that Proposition~\ref{propels} may be generalized to higher dimensions in the context of Clifford matrices.
-As in Proposition~\ref{propels}, let $\eta_0=\mu\pi$, where $\pi$ is the reflection in the border of $\Hy^{n+1}$ and $\mu$ is the reflection in the Euclidean sphere with centre $i_n$ and radius $\sqrt{2}$.
-Then it is well known that $\eta_0$ maps $\Hy^{n+1}$ homeomorphically onto $\BQ^{n+1}$ and vice-versa.
+As in Proposition~\ref{propels}, let $\eta_0=\mu\pi$, where $\pi$ is the reflection in the boundary of $\Hy^{n+1}$ and $\mu$ is the reflection in the Euclidean sphere with centre $i_n$ and radius $\sqrt{2}$.
 By definition $\eta_0$ is an isometry between the two models (for details, see \cite{ratcliffe}).
 Let $\Lambda=\frac{1}{\sqrt{2}}\left(

 \right) \in M_{2} (\Cliff_{n+1}(\R) )$.
 It is easy to verify that the M\"obius transformation $\overline{\Lambda}(z)=(z-i_n)(-i_nz+1)^{-1}$ describes exactly the map $\eta_0$.
 Hence we may generalize Proposition~\ref{propels} in the following way.
 See also \cite[Proposition 5.6]{ElsGrunMen}.